Your BNIX interconnection

 - by configuring IPv4 and IPv6 on the same port (dual stacking) in the VLAN for unicast and/or multicast.

-Unicast et Multicast
+Unicast and Multicast

 Unicast means a separate data transfer for each user.
 Multicast is a simultaneous transfer of information to several recipients.
 Each IP packet is sent once.
 It is only duplicated if it is really necessary to reach the final destination.

-Multicast therefore alleviates the use of network capacity, which is especially important for applications require a wide bandwidth such as audio and video streaming in real time.
+Multicast therefore alleviates the use of network capacity, which is especially important for applications requiring a wide bandwidth such as audio and video streaming in real time.
 Multicast requires additional protocols.
 You can request an Ethernet/FastEthernet multicast port on the BNIX multicast VLAN, at no additional cost.

 - Service Desk and Network Operation Centre (NOC) 24/7.